 Too many cyclists on trips with other companies have complained about past experiences where they have had to put up with uncomfortable saddles, the wrong sized bike etc. Measurements are requested on booking so the right bike is waiting for you on arrival.

-You are provided with hybrid-type tourist bicycles from Trek with conventional handlebars and with triple chain ring and easy-to-change gear ratios for comfortable and easy cycling.
-Road bikes may also be available on request.We can also provide tandems, which make for great cycling fun, and are also ideal for those with children.
+You are provided with hybrid-type tourist bicycles with conventional handlebars and with triple chain ring and easy-to-change gear ratios for comfortable and easy cycling.
+Road bikes are also available on request.We can provide tandems, which make for great cycling fun, and are also ideal for those with children.